 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 British nationals travelling to Azerbaijan are usually required to get a visa in advance.
 Specific conditions apply, see the Azerbaijan Ministry of Foreign Affairs website for further details.

+You can still apply for a visa through the Azerbaijan Embassy-affiliated Visa Service Centre in the UK.
 You should apply for a visa at least 1 month ahead of your intended travel date.
-See the Visa Centre website for further information.
+See the Visa Centre website for more information.

 Make sure you check the duration of your visa immediately to avoid overstaying unintentionally.
 Your visa should be valid when departing Azerbaijan.
 In exceptional circumstances you may be able to apply to the State Migration Service for an extension to your visa.
 Their address is 202 Binagadi Highway, 3123 Block, Binagadi district, Baku city, AZ1114, Azerbaijan Republic; telephone +994 (0)12 562 56 23 or +994 (0)12 562 57 73; e-mail email@example.com

 Alternatively, try the Migration Information Centre: telephone: 919 (in country calls only)